 - There is a need for a housing policy with an increasing focus on the rental market, to support rental market growth.

 - Low income, informal rental housing in urban Mozambique is a dynamic, yet neglected sector.
 This market requires increasing housing stock through public, private partnerships, tenant protection through associations, a strengthened legal and regulatory framework to improve dwelling conditions and poor access to basic services, and financial sector involvement in financing landlords to purchase new rental properties and construction finance products.

 - A concerted effort is required to address data gaps for informed decision making, interventions and investments in rental.
 A continuous flow of data in the low end market is essential for informing a structured and comprehensive rental policy, yet the informality of the sector renders this as challenging.

-- Improving collection, monitoring, analysis and formulation of policies neccessitates developing and maintaining a network of sector players that regularly provide data on rental market activites.
+- Improving collection, monitoring, analysis and formulation of policies necessitates developing and maintaining a network of sector players that regularly provide data on rental market activities.

 Further research would be useful for understanding Mozambique’s rental market more holistically.
 Two immediate areas include (i) the informal rental market and (ii) the data ecosystem.

 This research was co-funded with FSD Mozambique (FSDMoç):